Light Rule In Light-Gateway

 -> allowed: call downstream HTTP or MCP tool

--> light-rule evaluates optional res-fil rules
+-> light-rule evaluates optional res-fil CEL expressions

 -> return JSON-RPC result